xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 **Principle 3b.** For operations that do something "for each" element of a collection, another option is to use a *concurrent+causal for-each operation* on a unique set (or list CRDT).

 Concurrent+causal for-each operations are novel as far as I'm aware.
 They are based on a paper I, Heather Miller, and Christopher Meiklejohn wrote last year, on a composition technique we call the *semidirect product*.
 Unfortunately, the paper is rather obtuse, and it doesn't make clear what the semidirect product is doing intuitively (since we didn't understand this ourselves!).
 My current opinion is that it is an optimized way of implementing concurrent+causal for-each operations.
 Unless you're making an optimized CRDT implementation, you don't need to know any more.
+(TODO: this blog post is my apology?)

 > If you do want to use the semidirect product to optimize, be aware that it is not as general as it could be.
 E.g., the recipe example can be optimized, but not using the semidirect product.
 I'll write up a tech report about a more general approach at some point.

 TODO: remark: more general to split into concurrent for-each and causal for-each.
 That's how you'd implement it usually (do for-each locally, then send concurrent for-each op).
 I won't change the principle unless I find a good use-case.

 TODO: Remark: dual view: controller for the for-each part plus oppositely-adjusted state.
 E.g. for scaling, or reversible list?
 Perhaps contrast with that approach---ours should be easier, in comparison to e.g. rich-text CRDT using invisible formatting characters (direct construction approach).

+TODO: describe implementation?
+To match how we've done things so far (both semantics and op-based implementation).
+Likewise for causal for-each.

 ## Summary: Principles of CRDT Design